Pinterest Hidden Image

 💬 FAQs

-How do I keep all the blueberries from sinking to the bottom of my lemon and blueberry cake?
+How do I keep all the blueberries from sinking to the bottom of the cake?

-Coating the blueberries in flour before adding them to the batter gives them a little extra “grip” and helps them stay suspended.
+Mixing the blueberries with half of the dry ingredients before adding them to the batter gives them a little extra “grip” and helps them stay suspended.

 You can also reserve a few to stud the top of the batter before adding the crumble topping.